Overview of Osteoporosis

 Some people have a peripheral DXA, which measures bone density in the wrist and heel.
 This type of DXA is portable and may make it easier for screening.
 However, the results may not help doctors predict your risk for fractures in the future or monitor the effects of your medications on the disease.

 Your doctor will compare your BMD test results to the average bone density of young, healthy people and to the average bone density of other people of your age, sex, and race.
-If your test results show that you have osteoporosis, or if your bone density is below a certain level and you have other risk factors for fractures, your doctor may recommend both lifestyle approaches to promote bone health and medications to lower your chance of breaking a bone.
+If your BMD is below a certain level, you will be diagnosed with osteoporosis and your doctor may recommend both lifestyle approaches to promote bone health and medications to lower your chance of breaking a bone.

 Sometimes, your doctor may recommend a quantitative ultrasound (QUS) of the heel.
 This is a test that evaluates bone but does not measure BMD.
 If the QUS indicates that you have bone loss, you will still need a DXA test to diagnose bone loss and osteoporosis.